mhodgesatuh/core-js-hash-calc/README.md

 # core-js-hash-calc
-Calculate the hash value of a specific version of core-js minified js for the script src integrity value.
+Calculate the hash value of a specific version of core-js minified for the script src integrity value.

 Example:
 ```